kaifhb/PcellWebsite/README.md

 # PCell Website

-The PCell Website is  comprehensive platform designed to manage and streamline placement-related activities.
+The PCell Website is a comprehensive platform designed to manage and streamline placement-related activities.
 It offers features such as user authentication, announcement management, placement stats, and role-based access control for seamless coordination between users and admins.

 ## Live Demo